 I drink coffee.

-✅ You can say:
+✅ You can also say:

 물을 마셔요. – I drink water.
+(Drink water in Korean is the most basic phrase you’ll use daily!)

 차를 마셔요. – I drink tea.